Meike-K/hello_genomics_calc_py36/README.md

 FASTGenomics assumes that:

-- `manifest.json` is present in the root directory
+- `manifest.json` is present in the root directory (#TODO: Root directory ist noch nicht definiert, in der Grafik oben ist es working directory)
 - `LICENSE` text is present in the root directory
 - `Dockerfile` is present in the root directory and defines a default command via `CMD` or `entry_point`
 - `sample_data` is present and available for testing (together with a `docker-compose.yml`)